-Our mouthpieces are different from anything available on the market today.
+Our mouthpieces are the superior option on the market today.

 Solid Titanium and Surgical grade Stainless Steel!!!
 Designed for professional musicians, and made by a master machinist.
 All of our mouthpieces are made on CNC lathes that hold tolerances of .0005.
 This manufacturing along with the use of robotics to polish our mouthpieces means our products are consistent and absolutely perfect from mouthpiece to mouthpiece.